cybrneon/master-thesis/B_METHOD/PROCESS/2024-07-26/Definitive_Methodology.md

 - Customisation

 #### 3. Phase 3 - Conclusion
-Ask questions
+- We're kind of making a comeback to a new kind of skeuomorphic design, what do you think we'll see in the near future in terms of UI?
+  What about in 10 years?
+- rjefowexwijei

 ### Epilogue
-Maybe interview some UI designers face to face (or online if not possible).
+Maybe interview some UI designers face to face (or online, if not possible).